Child Custody Services in Sacramento

 It is essential to recognize that every custody case is unique, and the courts will always make decisions based on the child.
 Modern family courts are not biased against fathers and are instead working towards ensuring that custody decisions are fair and equitable for all parties involved.

 If you have custody of a child, you may be entitled to receive child support from the other parent.
 The amount of child support that the other parent will be required to pay will depend on several factors, including each parent’s income and the amount of time the child spends with each parent.
-A court will determine the amount of child support the other parent will pay based on the applicable state child support guidelines.
+A Sacramento child support lawyer can determine the amount the other parent will pay based on the applicable state guidelines.
 It is important to note that child support is intended to help provide for the child’s financial needs, and is not utilized as a form of punishment for the other parent.

 A parenting plan is a document that outlines the arrangements for the care of children after a separation or divorce.
 It is a legally binding agreement that sets out the rights and responsibilities of each parent concerning their children’s physical and emotional well-being.